 When a proxy is properly executed and returned, the shares it represents will be voted at the meeting as directed.
-Except as provided above under "Broker Non-Votes and Abstentions," if no specification is indicated, the shares will be voted (1) "for" the election of each of I. Marie Wadecki and Gregory J. Gluchowski, Jr. set forth in this proxy statement, (2) "for" the ratification of the appointment of Grant

-Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2023, (3) "for" the adoption of amendments to our certificate of incorporation to eliminate certain supermajority voting requirements, and (4) "for" the stockholder proposal on the declassification of the Board of Directors.
+Except as provided above under "Broker Non-Votes and Abstentions," if no specification is indicated, the shares will be voted (1) "for" the election of each of Bradley T. Favreau, Gregory J. Gluchowski, Jr., Luis G. Marconi, Barry M. Monheit, and I. Marie Wadecki, (2) "for" the ratification of the appointment of Grant Thornton LLP as the independent registered public accountant of our company for the fiscal year ending April 30, 2024, and (3) "for" the stockholder proposal on the adoption of simple majority voting requirements.
 If any other matter is properly presented at the meeting, the individuals specified in the proxy will vote your shares in their discretion.